sureyuken/usefulBash/README.md

 # usefulBash
-collection of useful bash commands
+collection of useful bash commands:

 send message or data to specific port of given IP, port 99
 # nc -w 3 192.168.1.19 99 < [data or text file]